cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- What is the main advantage of automating configuration with Ansible?
-Frees the user to focus on efforts that help deliver more value to the business by spending time on more important tasks
+-It frees the user to focus on efforts that help deliver more value to the business by spending time on more important tasks

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - Log into your jumpbox
 - Create an Ansible playbook that installs Docker and configures an ELK container.
 - Run the playbook to launch the container 'ansible-playbook install_elk.yml'

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.